navatharaagi/AWS-Developer-Tools/README.md

 ##### Software Release Process:
 Source Files-—>Build-—>Deployment-—>Testing Environment-—>Deployment-->Production Environment.
 Including Customer Feedback & Developer Updates
 - Source files which have to be built into an actually application,Once built application files to be deployed on to the Test Servers,Once the application is tested by Human testers,Automated s/w, or both.If bugs are found by testers then the code could be sent back to the developers & process can start it as new.
 If application is bug free then they can decide to deploy to Production servers where customers can access & use the s/w.
-- Source Files: CodeCommit,S3,Github
+- Source Files:Uses  CodeCommit,S3,Github
-- Build: Jenkins
+- Build: Uses Jenkins
-- Deployment: CodeDeploy
+- Deployment: Uses CodeDeploy
 - Testing Environment: Testers,EC2,Apica,Solano
 - Production Environment: EC2, Customers